 Stored Presets are listed in the Side Panel, in the group named Settings.
 Move the mouse over a preset to see a small preview how it will affect the picture.
 Click a preset to apply it.

-To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Apply Current Settings.
-You can also use the Browser's right-click menu for work with settings.
+To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Paste Develop Module Edits.
+You can also use the Browser’s right-click menu for work with settings.

 Adjusting Batches of Pictures